Spin Liquid Landscapes in the Kagome Lattice: A Variational Monte Carlo Study of the Chiral Heisenberg Model and Experimental Signatures

 The bottom row of Fig.~\ref{fig:staticspinstructurefactor} displays the static spin structure factor $S^{zz}(\bm{q})$,

-The structure factor of the DSL peaks at the $M$ points of the extended Brillouin zone \cite{PhysRevB.77.224413}.
-The position of the peaks agrees with the classical calculation result, the so-called $q=0$ phase~\cite{PhysRevB.91.104418}.
-The peak positions in the gapped CSL phase remain at the $M$ points but are blurred compared to the DSL due to the spinon gap opening [Fig.~\ref{fig:staticspinstructurefactor} (b)].
-Finally, the structure factor of the staggered CSL is maximal at the $K$ point [Fig. \ref{fig:staticspinstructurefactor} (c)], showing a completely different behavior than the other phases.
-In the presence of the staggered chirality term, the classical spins order in a so-called cuboc-1 state, with a structure factor showing peaks also near the $K$ points \cite{10.21468/SciPostPhys.13.3.050}.
+The spin structure factor of the DSL exhibits peaks at the $M$ points of the extended Brillouin zone~\cite{PhysRevB.77.224413}, consistent with classical calculations of the ``$q=0$ phase''~\cite{PhysRevB.91.104418}.
+In the gapped CSL, the peaks remain at the $M$ points but become broadened due to the spinon gap opening [Fig.\ref{fig:staticspinstructurefactor}(b)].
+In contrast, the staggered CSL shows a fundamentally different behavior, with the structure factor peaking at the $K$ points [Fig.\ref{fig:staticspinstructurefactor}(c)].
+Notably, in the presence of the staggered chirality term, classical spins order in a so-called cuboc-1 state, which similarly features peaks near the $K$ points~\cite{10.21468/SciPostPhys.13.3.050}.

-Next, we turn our attention to thermal conductivity as a means to probe the excitations and their dispersions in the system since heat transport is facilitated by these excitations.
+Next, we investigate thermal conductivity as a sensitive probe of the excitations and their dispersions, since these excitations facilitate heat transport.
 At the mean-field level, ignoring gauge fluctuations, spinons are the primary degrees of freedom.
-Therefore, we examine the low-temperature behavior of the longitudinal thermal conductivity tensor $\kappa_{xx}$~\cite{MOUSAVI20163823, PhysRevB.67.115131, PhysRevB.69.165105}.
-In the DSL, Dirac CSL, and staggered CSL phases, $\kappa_{xx}$ follows a power-law dependence on temperature due to gapless spinon dispersions.
-In contrast, the longitudinal thermal conductivity of the gapped CSL decays exponentially with decreasing temperature, with the decay rate determined by the size of the spinon band gap.
+We thus focus on the low-temperature behavior of the longitudinal thermal conductivity tensor $\kappa_{xx}$~\cite{MOUSAVI20163823, PhysRevB.67.115131, PhysRevB.69.165105}.
+In the gapless Dirac CSL and staggered CSL phases, $\kappa_{xx}$ exhibits a power-law temperature dependence.
+In contrast, the longitudinal thermal conductivity of the gapped CSL decays exponentially with decreasing temperature, with the decay rate determined by the spinon gap.